 With respect to the potential for 19th century cultural remains, it is concluded that development in Block 1735 may have taken place as early as 1855.
 Water was available in the neighborhood earlier than the sewer.
 Sewers were being installed between Flushing and Park Avenues by 1867-68 (Armbruster, 1942).
 The fact that sewer permits were being given for buildings along Walworth Street beginning in 1871 indicates that the sewer had been installed in the same time period.
-The map research indicates that buildings had been constructed on several of the lots on Walworth Street by 1855 and on lots adjacent to Lot 26 by 1869, however, in that year Lot 26 was vacant.
+The map research indicates that buildings had been constructed on several of the lots on Walworth Street by 1855.
+It is not known when the 2-story dwelling was constructed on Lot 28, but the Dripps map of 1869 indicates that it had been constructed by that date.

-We do not know the date that water was available in Walworth Street, but it may be assumed that it was installed by the time that sewers became available between 1868 and 1871.
+We do not know the date that water was available in Walworth Street, but it may be assumed that it was installed by the time that sewers became available sometime between 1868 and 1871.
 There were a number of businesses on Block 1735, particularly on Myrtle and Park Avenues, however, the majority of the block was filled with residential development.
 The residential development seen in this area was related to the development of the Brooklyn Navy Yard and the businesses that supplied it.
 At the time that East Brooklyn was being populated the area had a high percentage of families with Irish surnames - Devlin, Sullivan, Coglin, etc.

-It does not appear that Lot 26 was developed until water and sewer was available in Walworth Street.
-This reduces the potential for Lot 26 to contain historic archaeological deposits.
-An examination of the Tax Assessment Records indicates that at the time that the building at 112 Walworth Street was connected to the sewer the property was owned by a J. S. Maran.
-It is possible that he was the builder or the first owner, but, in either event, he sold the property to John Reilly sometime before 1881.
-Reilly owned the property until at least 1916.
-As noted above, the permit to install water closets at 112 Walworth Street was given in 1905, and while it is possible that there had been water closets on the site, it is also possible that some sort of rear yard facility (i.e., privy) might be associated with this lot.
-If this were the case, archaeological investigation of the project area could provide a unique opportunity to examine a mid-19th century Brooklyn neighborhood.
+The research indicates that that Lot was developed prior to the availability of sewer, and perhaps water, in Walworth Street.
+This suggests that the potential for Lot 28 to contain historic archaeological deposits is high.
+An examination of the Tax Assessment Records indicates that at the time that the building at 116 Walworth Street was connected to the sewer (April 11, 1876) the property was owned by Hanover Reid, who was the owner of record in 1893.
+As noted above, the permit to remove the water closets in the rear yard and build bathrooms at 116 Walworth Street dates to 1936.
+We do not have the permit for the installation of a water closet in the rear yard, but it is possible that it may date to the early years of the 20th century, the time when indoor water closets were installed at 114 Walworth Street.
+Prior to the connection to the sewer no water closet could have been used at 116 Walworth, indicating that a privy must have been present.
+The probability of a cistern being present must also be considered.
+In this case, archaeological investigation of the project area could provide a unique opportunity to examine a mid-19th century Brooklyn neighborhood.
 Immediately to the south - at Kent and Myrtle Avenue - in an area dating to the same time period as that of the project area, an archaeological investigation revealed cisterns with deposits dating from the mid-19th to the 1880's that revealed important information on the material culture of the residents of East Brooklyn.
-In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 26, and those buildings that were multi-family dwellings occupied solely by tenants.
+In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 28, and those buildings that were multi-family dwellings occupied solely by tenants.

-The possibility of intact archaeological deposits in the form of features such as cisterns and privies or sheet middens certainly exists on Lot 26.
+The possibility of intact archaeological deposits in the form of features such as a privy and/or cistern certainly exists on Lot 28.
 The recovery of this material could contribute to information important to local history and increase our understanding of the development of this early and important area of Brooklyn.